 Maybe it was intuition.
-Maybe it was sixth sense.
-Maybe it was a truth that had to be unraveled.
+Maybe it was the sixth sense.
+Maybe it was a truth that had to be unravelled.
 Or maybe it was just pure coincidence.

 Upon reaching home, I took caution to open the front door as inconspicuously as possible.
 Again, I had no idea why I was sneaking into my own home much like a burglar.

 I walked into an uncharacteristically quiet home.
 My toddler who would usually squeal at the sound of my arrival was nowhere in sight.
 I glanced at the clock.
 It wasn’t time for his nap.
 My helperwas nowhere in sight either.
 Puzzled and riddled with questions, I walked towards my bedroom.

 Without warning, I opened the door.
 What a sight awaited me!
 My helperwas lying on a mattress on the floor, with her feet propped up on my study table.
 She was in a rather suggestive position to put it at best and on a video call.

 Here’s the worst part – my jewellery box was wide open and my earrings were strewn across the floor.
 It took me a few seconds to process what I had just seen.
 When I realised that my toddler had my pearl earring in his mouth, I started shrieking and running towards him.

 That was when my helperfinally discovered my presence in the room.
 I told her to end her call.
 She had the audacity to tell me to wait.
 And she continued her conversation.

 I was at my wits’ end but I could not afford to lose my composure in the presence of my unsuspecting toddler.
 Breathing in and out and thankful that I had intervened before that pearl earring went down my child’s throat, I stood fuming.

 Suddenly I felt I had enough.
 I snatched the phone from her and ordered that she leave my room.
 She protested and sulked and demanded that I return the phone to her.
 I stood firm and insisted that she left.